APEX-GENESIS/APEX-GENESIS/Intro.md

 The ability to engineer software goes beyond mere code writing.
 It encompasses a multifaceted skill set that combines technical prowess, problem-solving acumen, and effective collaboration.

-Proficiency in Programming Languages is a must a strong grasp of languages like Java, Python, C++, or JavaScript is fundamental.
+Proficiency in Programming Languages is a must, a strong grasp of languages like Java, Python, C++, or JavaScript is fundamental.
 Understanding coding principles—such as syntax, control structures, and error handling—across languages is equally important.

 Software Development and Lifecycle Management involves navigating the entire software development lifecycle (SDLC) from